On network coding for sum-networks: Some consequences of the equivalence results

-\section{Insufficiency of linear network coding for sum-networks}
+\subsection{Insufficiency of linear network coding for sum-networks}

-It was shown in \cite{dougherty1} that linear network coding may not be sufficient for Type I networks in the sense that a rate may be achievable by nonlinear coding even though the same rate may not be achievable by linear coding over any field of any vector dimension.
-The network presented in \cite{dougherty1} is shown in the dashed box in Fig. \ref{fig:8}.
-The top three nodes in this network generate the random processes $a,b$ and $c$ respectively.
-The terminal nodes shown in the lowermost layer demand the processes indicated in the figure.
-It was proved in \cite{dougherty1} that for this network, there is a non-linear solution over the ternary alphabet even though there is no linear solution over any finite field for any vector dimension.
+It was shown in \cite{dougherty1} that linear network coding may not be sufficient for communication networks in the sense that a rate may be achievable by non-linear coding even though the same rate may not be achievable by linear coding over any field and of any vector dimension.
+Such a communication network was presented in \cite{dougherty1}.
+It was proved that for this network, there is a non-linear solution over the ternary alphabet $F_3$ even though there is no linear solution over any finite field for any vector dimension.
+We can get an equivalent multiple-unicast network which also satisfies the same property.
+Then the sum-network obtained using Construction $C_1$ on this multiple-unicast network satisfies the same property by Theorem~\ref{thm:SN_using_MUN}.
+So for the resulting sum-network, rate $1$ is achievable over $F_3$ using non-linear coding but not using vector linear coding of any dimension.
+So, we have,

-Fig. \ref{fig:8} shows the sum-network obtained by Construction $C_2$ from the network in the dashed box.
-By Theorem \ref{thm:SN_using_GEN}, this network has a nonlinear solution over $F_3$, but it does not have any linear solution over any finite field and vector dimension.
-So over $F_3$, rate $1$ is achievable using nonlinear coding but not using linear coding.

-This gives us the following result. \begin{theorem} There exists a solvable sum-network with the sum defined over a finite field which is not solvable using linear coding for any vector dimension. \end{theorem}
+\begin{theorem} There exists a sum-network with the sum defined over a finite field which is solvable by non-linear network coding, but not solvable using vector linear coding for any vector dimension. \end{theorem}

-It was also shown in \cite{dougherty1} that the network in the dashed box in Fig. \ref{fig:8} is not solvable using linear network coding over any finite commutative ring $R$ with identity, $R$-module, or by using more general forms of the linear network codes defined in~\cite{jaggi2}.
-The same results hold for the sum-network in Fig. \ref{fig:8}.
+\begin{remark} It was also shown in \cite{dougherty1} that the constructed communication network is not solvable using linear network coding over any finite commutative ring $R$ with identity, $R$-module, or by using more general forms of the linear network codes defined in~\cite{jaggi2}.
+The same results hold for the resulting sum-network with the additional constraint that the $R$-module needs to have the annihilator $\{0\}$ for Theorem~\ref{thm:SN_using_MUN}(i) to hold. \end{remark}

-\section{Unachievability of network coding capacity of sum-networks}
+\subsection{Unachievability of network coding capacity of sum-networks}